patriciogonzalezvivo/eyeo16/README.md

 Note:
 Hola, Buenos Dias, Hello, my name is Patricio Gonzalez Vivo.
 It's an honor to be here.
-Big thanks to Dave, Jer, and Wes for inviting me to share my work today.
-Also thanks to my wife, Jen Lowe, who is my collaborator in all things, including this talk.
+Big thanks to **Dave, Jer, Wes and Caitlin** for inviting me to share my work today.
+Also thanks to my wife, **Jen Lowe**, who is my collaborator in all things, including this talk.

 [**make sure sound is on**]

-I thought I'd start by showing a bit of my most embarrassing work on the internet, just to get it out of the way.
+I thought I'd start by showing my most embarrassing work on the internet, just to get it out of the way.

 --